splunk/public-o11y-docs/admin/admin-onboarding/phase1/phase1-team-user-admin.rst

 .. meta::
     :description:

-In the first part of the onboarding phase you make foundational decisions about your organization in Splunk Observability Cloud, including, user access management, team structure, and token management.
+In the first part of the onboarding phase, you make foundational decisions about your organization in Splunk Observability Cloud, including, user access management, team structure, and token management.
+To configure your users and teams, do the following:

 #. :ref:`phase1-create-trial`
 #. :ref:`phase1-user-access`